tarwn/lessthandot-hugo/blogs/content/posts/2013-12-23-book-review-inside-the-sql.md

     </p>

     <p>
-      This book is supposed to take the “magic black box” feel out of the query optimizer.
+      This book is supposed to take the "magic black box" feel out of the query optimizer.
 Chapters range from an introduction to optimization, to index selection, to hints.
     </p>

     <p>
       I remember my first introduction to the parts of the query optimizer – I was at SQL Saturday Chicago and <a href="http://scarydba.com">Grant Fritchey</a> was giving a presentation to a packed room.
-He mentioned terms like “parsing” and “binding”.
+He mentioned terms like "parsing" and "binding".
 I thought it was interesting, but most of my work with queries was more practical – how do I make them suck less?
 (Fortunately, in the past four years, I've gotten a lot better at making queries run better.)
 Now, I'm interested in more details around this process.
     </p>

     <p>